401(k) Contribution Strategy: How Much Is Enough, When to Push Higher, and What Most People Get Wrong

 Australia: Superannuation (Super)

-Superannuation: Australia’s primary retirement system requiring employers to contribute 11.5% of employee wages (increasing to 12% by July 2025) into super accounts.
-Employees can make additional voluntary contributions.
-Tax advantages: contributions taxed at 15% (lower than most marginal rates); earnings taxed at 15%; withdrawals after age 60 completely tax-free.
+Superannuation: Australia’s primary retirement system requires employers to contribute 11.5% of employee wages (increasing to 12% by July 2025).
+Employees can make additional voluntary contributions—similar to deciding how much you should contribute to your 401k in the U.S.

 Key Resources: Australian Taxation Office Superannuation, Australian Securities and Investments Commission, MoneySmart Super Guide